refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-show-page.md

 };
 ```

-Instead of starting from scratch, Inferencer've created the show page code that we can customize.
+Instead of coding the show page component from scratch, Inferencer've created the required code base on API response, so that we can customize.

 ## Understanding the Show Component